A Global Perspective – Built in Construction

 Construction disputes are usually factually and technically complex, they comprise difficult points of law and procedure and generate a multitude of documents, some of which are relevant to the matters at hand.
 A cross-functional construction professional with the ability to understand the following issues is key to the successful determination of a construction dispute.

-Standard form contracts such as CCDC, FIDIC, JCT, NEC and IChemE are increasingly used on construction projects, all of which have their own particular mechanisms for administration, dispute avoidance and resolution as a condition precedent to arbitration or adjudication.
+Standard form contracts are increasingly used on construction projects, all of which have their own particular mechanisms for administration, dispute avoidance and resolution as a condition precedent to arbitration or adjudication.

 In recent years, the advancement of computer aided design, building information modelling and integrated digital design, together with software for scheduling, procurement, document control and record keeping have all been adopted into the construction process.
 These software packages are usually key to claims for delay and disruption and the resultant quantum, and it is essential that a third-party neutral has an appreciation of their capabilities and methods for demonstration of causation and impact.